 The Corporation is obligated to make option payments on mineral claims comprising the Cinnabar prospect, which is part of the Project, in order to maintain title to these claims.
-The remaining option payments due on the Cinnabar prospect are \$100,000 for each year from 2015 through 2017.
+The remaining option payments due on the Cinnabar prospect are \$100,000 for 2016 and 2017.